 At nightfall, the city gets as exciting as during the day, with vibrant nightlife and many night tours to explore.
 Stroll through Montmartre or The Latin Quarter, grab a drink at the city’s best bars or attend a show at Lido de Paris or Moulin Rouge!

-See also: things to do in Paris, day trips from Paris, Louvre Museum tickets price, Eiffel Tower tickets price, best Paris night tours, best free walking tours, hop on hop off Paris bus tours, cheap Disneyland Paris tickets, Paris Seine River cruises, Catacombs Paris tickets price, Musée d’Orsay Tickets price, Lido Paris tickets price, PSG Experience stadium tour tickets
+See also: things to do in Paris, day trips from Paris, tourist attractions in Paris, Louvre Museum tickets price, Eiffel Tower tickets price, best Paris night tours, best free walking tours, hop on hop off Paris bus tours, cheap Disneyland Paris tickets, Paris Seine River cruises, Catacombs Paris tickets price, Musée d’Orsay Tickets price, Lido Paris tickets price, PSG Experience stadium tour tickets

 3 – Lisbon, Portugal